AquaDraco/UnityStationWiki/Object-Lifecycle-Best-Practices.md

 ## Examples

 See `Integrity.GoingOnStageServer`.
-It implements cloning and normal pool-safe spawning.
+It implements cloning and proper spawn / despawn logic.

 ## Lifecycle Flow Details

 This section clarifies which lifecycle methods are called in different situations.

-**When an object is _mapped_ in the scene and the scene loads**:
+**When an object is mapped in the scene and the scene loads**:
 1. The object components follow the [normal Unity function flow](https://docs.unity3d.com/Manual/ExecutionOrder.html) (Start, Awake, etc...).
 2. IOnStageServer / IOnStageClient are NOT called!
+These objects bypassed the pool, which is usually correct behavior because some objects have special mapped configuration.
+TODO: Maybe reconsider this?

 **When an object is going to be spawned and doesn't exist in the pool**:
 1. The object is created and the components follow the [normal Unity function flow](https://docs.unity3d.com/Manual/ExecutionOrder.html) (Start, Awake, etc...).